sendgrid/docs/source/API_Reference/Web_API/filter_commands.md

   {
     "name": "bcc",
     "title": "BCC",
-    "description": "Automatically BCC an address for every e-mail sent from this account.", "activated": false
+    "description": "Automatically BCC an address for every email sent from this account.", "activated": false
   },
   {